edouardfouche/MCDE-experiments/README.md

 We welcome contributions to the repository and bug reports on GitHub.

 For questions and comments, please contact `edouard.fouche@kit.edu`

+## Related Projects

+- We propose a standalone, deployment-ready version of MCDE in this [repository](https://github.com/edouardfouche/MCDE)

+- The experiments use a data generator, from this [repository](https://github.com/edouardfouche/DataGenerator)

 ## Acknowledgements